rhysd/monolith-of-web/README.md

 - `activeTab`: This extension gets an HTML text and a page title from the active tab to generate a monolith

+## Caveats

+This extension fetches all resources in [a background page of Chrome extension][9].
+The background page conforms CORS policy.
+Fetching the resources restricted by CORS policy of the server side may be rejected.
+In the case, the resource cannot be embedded in the generated single HTML file hence the resource will be fallback into empty.

+To solve this, there are two ways but both are not acceptable.

+1. Add broad permissions `http://*` and `https://*` to the extension manifest.
+This will require strong permissions to users and will be dangerous when the background page has XSS vulnerability.
+In addition, Chrome Web Store spends longer time to review the extension release.
+2. Send resource fetching requests via a content script.
+Since content script is executed in the same CORS policy as its site, passing a resource URL to content script and fetching the resource in content script would avoid this CORS restriction.
+However, it makes implementation of this extension more complicated.
+   In addition,  CORS request in content script will be [disallowed in manifest V3][10].

 ## Development

 WebAssembly port of Monolith is developed in [the forked repository][4].
 Currently it has some differences